akk911709-code/hams-site/privacy.md

 * **Download History:** Records of files you have downloaded (filenames, URLs, dates).
 * **App Settings:** Your preferences and configurations (e.g., WiFi-only mode, resolution settings).
 * **Cached Files:** Thumbnails, icons, and temporary media files.
-* **Temporary Session Data:** Short-term data such as recent URL entries or back-forward navigation lists, which are typically cleared when the specific session ends or the app is closed.
+* **Temporary Session Data:** Short-term data such as recent URL entries or back-forward navigation lists.

 ### 2.3 Information Collected Automatically (Ephemeral)
 * **Device Sensors (iOS/Android):** We access motion sensors **only** when you use the "Shake-to-Ad" feature.
 Data is processed in real-time and not saved.